+Related parties

-Related parties Refer to Note 6 to the consolidated financi al statements During the year ended December 31, 2016, an employee of Xi'an Reyphon Pharmaceutical Co., Ltd ("Xi'an Reyphon"), a subsidiary of the Group, is a shareholder and a legal representative of a major customer ("Customer C") of the Group.
+Refer to Note 6 to the consolidated financial statements

+During the year ended December 31, 2016, an employee of Xi'an Reyphon, a subsidiary of the Group, is a shareholder and a legal representative of a major customer ("Customer C") of the Group.
 The former employee, who has since left the employment of Xi'an Reyphon in May 2017, is also the son of the major shareholder of Customer C ("Major Shareholder").
 The employee presented himself as the general manager and had approved transactions using that designation in Xi'an Reyphon in 2016.

+In 2017 and 2018, Xi'an Reyphon continued to have sales transactions with Customer C. In addition, there were other transactions between Xi'an Reyphon, Customer C and another entity in which the Major Shareholder has investments in ("Customer E").

+During the year ended December 31, 2018, in addition to Customer C and Customer E, Xi'an Reyphon also received advances from another entity in which the former employee is a legal representative ("Customer F").

-In 2017, Xi'an Reyphon continued to have sales transactions with Customer C. In addition, there were other transactions between Xi'an Reyphon, Customer C and another entity in which the Major Shareholder has investments in ("Customer E").
-As at December 31, 2017, Xi'an Reyphon recorded advance payments of RMB10.1 million from Customer C. The existence of the relationship and transactions between the Xi'an Reyphon, Customer C and Customer E resulted in considerations as to whether Customer C and Customer E are related parties.
-We performed the following procedures to ascertain the relationship between Xi'an Reyphon, Customer C and Customer E: Performed background checks on Customer C and Customer E to understand who their legal representatives, directors, shareholders, and/or related corporations are; Inquired and obtained confirmations from directors and key management personnel of the Group confirming if any of them hold a management position in the Group's key customers or suppliers which might influence the decision making in the business transactions with the Group; and Reviewed journal entries.
-Xi'an Reyphon, Customer C and Customer E did not have common key shareholders or key management personnel based on searches performed.
-Information on transactions between Xi'an Reyphon, Customer C and Customer C and Customer E are disclosed in Note 6 to the financial statements.
+As at December 31, 2018, Xi'an Reyphon recorded advance payments of RMB6.4 million from Customer C, RMB10 million from Customer E and RMB2 million from Customer F.

+The existence of the relationship and transactions between Xi'an Reyphon, Customer C, Customer E and Customer F resulted in considerations as to whether Customer C, Customer E and Customer F are related parties.

+We performed the following procedures to ascertain the relationship between Xi'an Reyphon, Customer C, Customer E and Customer F:

+- Performed background checks on Customer C, Customer E and Customer F understand who their legal representatives, directors, shareholders, and/or related corporations are; - Inquired and obtained confirmations from directors and key management personnel of the Group for their management positions in any company and check if any of the company is the Group's key customers or suppliers which might influence the decision making in the business transactions with the Group; and

+Xi'an Reyphon, Customer C, Customer E and Customer F did not have common key shareholders or key management personnel based on searches performed.
+Information on transactions between Xi'an Reyphon, Customer C, Customer E and Customer F are disclosed in Note 6 to the financial statements.